 Recently’ out of the blue’, I was told by another old friend that he had died.
 My first reaction was one of disbelief, anxiety, sadness and profound regret we never kept in touch.
 I was quite stunned and decided to establish if it was true or not.

-I found myself unable to make any progress whatsoever.
+I found myself unable to make any progress in tracing my old friend

 There was no obituary notice.
 I of course googled, called a few telephone numbers – All, a big fat zero!